OskarHokkanen/SortVisualization/README.md

 - fillAndShuffleList function (Shuffle and fill combined)
 - Fix size of bars, check different sizes (Maybe add max width)
 - Break out sorting methods in different files?
+- Start new sort will stop the current if any